Enable OSS Cluster API

 You can also use the admin console to enable the setting when creating a new database.

-Command line (rladmin
+Command line (rladmin)

-utility to enable the OSS Cluster API for Redis Enterprise Software databases, including Replica Of (Active-Passive) databases.
+You can use the rladmin utility to enable the OSS Cluster API for Redis Enterprise Software databases, including Replica Of (Active-Passive) databases.

 For Active-Active (CRDB) databases, use the crdb-cli utility.